What’s Vegetarian at Roy Rogers? (Updated for 2026)

 • Cole Slaw: A creamy, dressed slaw.
 The official allergen list includes egg and milk, so it works for ovo-lacto vegetarians but not vegans.

-• Baked Beans: The official site only flags soy as an allergen, but “homestyle” baked beans at most American restaurants are cooked with pork or bacon.
+• Baked Beans: The official site only flags soy as an allergen.
+But “homestyle” baked beans at most American restaurants are cooked with pork or bacon.
 Treat these as non-vegetarian unless your local Roy Rogers explicitly confirms otherwise.

 The Fixin’s Bar: A Vegetarian’s Best Friend